tmhsplb/heretoservedoc/docs/Infrastructure.md

     git remote add origin https://github.com/tmhsplb/heretoservedoc.git

 This command references the GitHub repository heretoservedoc.
 The remote only needs to be defined once.
-It will be remembered by the Git BASH shell.
+It will be remembered by the Git Bash shell.

 In the shell issue the following commands: